gregwhitaker/netifi-r2dbc-example/README.md

         cd docker
         docker-compose up

-2. Run the following command to start a client instance and retrieve product information for product `3`:
+2. In a new terminal, run the following command to start a client instance and retrieve product information for product `3`:

         docker run -e SPRING_PROFILES_ACTIVE='localdocker' netifi-r2dbc-example/client 3